tedli/mongopool/README.md

 ### Give a factory

 It provide the native mongodb session.
+You can use the `DefaultFactory`.

 ```
 type Factory interface {